MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/match-receipt-expense-ocr.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Expense entry has been enhanced through the introduction of optical character recognition (OCR) processing for receipts which is designed to improve the user experience when expense reports are created.
+Expense entry has been enhanced through the introduction of optical character recognition (OCR) processing for receipts.
+This functionality is designed to improve the user experience when creating expense reports.

 ## Key features